mohabatt/mohabatt.github.io/_posts/2021-12-20-my-organizational-workflow.md

   </center>
 </figure>

 So where does [Notion](https://www.notion.so/login) come into play?
 Even before turning to Obsidian, I used Notion to house all of my math notes.
 Although the interface is wonderful, I needed more customization and the ability to edit and view my files offline.
 I also ran into the same *Obsidian-esque* issue of not being able to smoothly export files to TeX.
 I continue to use Notion on a daily basis, but as a task manager rather than a note-taking app.
-I find that it has an unmatched functionality of scheduling long-term projects and small daily tasks.
+I find that it has an unmatched functionality for scheduling long-term projects and small daily tasks.

 This workflow has been working wonders for my productivity and organization, being able to hop between notes and really think in a concise way has led to new insights.
 But, who knows, maybe some tweaks can be made - as with all things - to improve it even further.
 Stay tuned for future updates and happy 2022 in advance!